maximumjpeg/PatientActionTracker/README.md

 # PatientActionTracker
-A program to track patient treatments from any .txt file input
+P.A.T. is a program to track patient treatments from any .txt file input
 ## How To Use
 Instructions
 ## Journey